 When you're injured at work and dealing with workers' compensation, you may wonder how your injury compares with those suffered by other workers in South Carolina.
-Is your injury actually not a "big deal," and people don't usually file for benefits because of it?
-Or is your injury more serious than you thought?
+Many people assume that their injury is actually not a "big deal," and people don't usually file for benefits because of it.
+But all too often, your injury can be more serious than you thought.

 4 of the Most Common Workers' Comp Injuries in South Carolina